-- Students shall visit different sites and parts of Rajasthan covering different aspects. - The report shall be evaluated and marks shall be added in even semester, for study tour. - It shall be related to the studies done in History of Interior Design, Art & culture and Interior Design of current & pervious semester. - Evaluation for all extracurricular activities will be done in this course (for current & pervious semester).
+Students shall visit different parts of Rjasthan.

+The report shall be evaluated and marks shall be added in even semester, for study tour.

+It shall be related to the studies done in history of architecture, art & culture and Architecture Design of current & pervious semester.

+Student will be marked for work done for national / Zonal convention of NASA (National Association of student of architecture) & any other activity related to NASA.

+Participation of every student will be compulsory in activities related to NASA though every student may not be attending the same.
+Report will be submitted for evaluation of NASA work.
+Marking will be done for work done for NASA, in current & pervious semester.

+Evaluation for all extracurricular activities will be done in this course (for current & pervious semester).
-The Layout Guidelines for the Report

-- A4 size Paper - Font: Arial (10 points) or Times New Roman (12 points) - Line spacing: 1.5 - Top and bottom margins: 1 inch/ 2.5 cm; left and right margins: 1.25 inches/ 3 cm - The report can be hand written as well - The report shall be properly bound and submitted individually.
+The Layout Guidelines for the Report A4 size Paper Font: Arial (10 points) or Times New Roman (12 points) Line spacing: 1.5 Top and bottom margins: 1 inch/ 2.5 cm; left and right margins: 1.25 inches/ 3 cm The report can be hand written as well

+The report shall be properly bound and submitted individually.